University Clearing 2018

 Although you are in a competitive market and need to make a quick decision this does not mean that you have to accept the first offer you are given.

 If you get offers make a note of the Course Code and Institution Code.

 Gather your options, talk to teachers, friends, family and even visit the institution – many hold special open-days for Clearing.
 Without any doubt, visiting the institution is the best thing to do.

 Once you have made your choice and the University has offered you a place, add the course to the add Clearing course in Track.
 You must only do this if you are accepting the place.

 You can also register for the Direct Contact service, which is an optional service.
-Once you sign up, universities and colleges can contact you from 18th August until 9th September 2016, if they have places on courses that might be suitable for you.
+Once you sign up, universities and colleges can contact you from August 16th until mid-September 2018, if they have places on courses that might be suitable for you.

 If you do not make the grade this time around you could also consider resitting your ‘A’ Levels, and re-applying next year.
 You need to consider your priorities and ambitions, and accepting a Clearing place at a university you do not really want to go to, or to study on a course you are not suited for may not be the best solution for you in the long run.